Notargets/avs/screen/README.md

 Orthographic projection.
-This implies that if we enter an X range and Y range that are not square, say Y range bigger than X range, the objects rendered into this space will be "squished" into the screen coordinates, so that an square box in X and Y world coordinates will appear as an enlongated rectangle:
+This implies that if we enter an X range and Y range that are not square, say Y range bigger than X range, the objects rendered into this space will be "squished" into the screen coordinates, so that a square box in X and Y world coordinates will appear as an enlongated rectangle:

 ```